Umut (film): Analysis

 Güney asserted before any political action can be organized to change the economic system, the would-be actors must abandon the idea that they possess a self profoundly different from other selves, that they pursue a destiny which is uniquely their own as individuals.
 The basic aim of Umut is to demonstrate that people who fight alone have no alternative but to place their trust in luck (lottery) and magic (treasure hunting).
 Briefly, Güney tried to show ideology as ideology to those who would claim that Cabbar's situation is a natural state of affairs.
 As Althusser has stated, consciousness of an ideology as ideology, is the moment in which ideology explodes, revealing the reality it had obscured.

 This film, which carries some traces from Güney's own life, manifested itself with its ability to describe the story with an extraordinary reality.
-Güney thought that we had to look at and reflect the realities of the streets we are wandering and passing rapidly through.
-The people shown in Umut are mostly real people, not actors or actresses.
-The environment and the living conditions are real; Güney did not use prepared film sets and lightings for Umut.
-The scenes showing Cabbar at home with his 5 children, wife, and mother are very good examples of his effort to show life and the environment closest to its reality.
-With this film, Güney introduces a kind of documentarism into the Turkish cinema.
+Güney believed that in order to reflect the truth of his narrative, his audiences must be able to witness the realities of the streets the protagonist wanders through.
+Thus, the people shown in Umut are mostly real people, not actors or actresses, and having not prepared film sets nor lighting, the shown environment and living conditions are also real.
+Through this film, Güney introduces a kind of documentarism into the Turkish cinema.

 As a neo-realism movie maker, Güney created a cinema, where the audience is able to interpret the end of the film in whatever direction they want.
 For instance, there are no definite ends in neo-realism, likewise, Umut’s end is not definite either; the future is uncertain.

 Stylistically, Umut starts off as an exercise in stark realism, and gradually shifts to a more mytho-poetic register.
 Despite numerous awards and a theatrical run, the film was eventually deemed politically subversive and banned for a period by the authorities, which only helped make Güney even more popular than before among viewers.
 The prohibition of the film is a very good case to determine the social, economic, and political conditions of Turkey in the 1970s.
 Although prohibited, a copy of the film was smuggled abroad and showed at Cannes Film Festival.
 Afterwards, with the state council's final decision the film was featured in Turkey as well as abroad, and attracted great attention.
 With this film, Güney captured prizes in Altın Portakal and Adana Film Festivals as best actor.